top of page

 'FASD Informed' Team: Alternative Provision Stage 4

-This programme considers safeguarding the complexities of supporting, for many if not tuned into, a hidden disability; where Fetal Alcohol Spectrum Disorder (FASD) is the most severe of the neurodevelopmental disorders in terms of its far-reaching impact on functioning across the lifespan, and requires a unique approach to support and understanding.
+Become 'FASD Informed' to foster a deeper understanding in creating a supportive environment for those impacted by Prenatal Exposure to Alcohol.
+This programme considers the safeguarding risks and complexities of supporting, for many if not tuned into, a hidden disability; where Fetal Alcohol Spectrum Disorder (FASD) is the most severe of the neurodevelopmental disorders in terms of its far-reaching impact on functioning across the lifespan, and requires a unique approach to support and understanding.

-Young people with Prenatal Alcohol Exposure / FASD experience a range of vulnerabilities both from the impacts of teratogen on the brain and body, and from the adverse life experiences commonly associated with this disability.
+Young people with Prenatal Alcohol Exposure / FASD, experience a range of vulnerabilities both from the impacts of teratogen on the brain and body, and from the adverse life experiences commonly associated with this disability.

 What does this child need?’